Covert learning and disclosure: Introduction

+Indeed, only a signal splitting the prior into posteriors $0$ and $0.5$ is not prone to such a deviation.
+These are the lowest sender types consistent with messages $m_\emptyset$ and $m_G$, respectively, and therefore these messages' meaning cannot be worsened any further.
+This signal is part of what I call an `unraveling' equilibrium, in which sender type $0$ sends message $m_\emptyset$, and sender type $0.5$ sends $m_G$.
+Anticipating this behavior by the sender, the receiver is maximally skeptical, assigning to each message the lowest sender belief that is consistent with it: belief $0$ following message $m_\emptyset$ and belief $0.5$ following message $m_G$.
+These correspond precisely to the sender's beliefs, meaning that all acquired information is revealed to the receiver.
+This equilibrium is depicted in \Cref{fig:3-act-example:cld}.

+The three features of the unraveling equilibrium just described (on-path sender types being `lowest-consistent' with the messages they send, the receiver's maximal skepticism and full revelation of acquired information) generalize beyond the specific payoff function $v$ and verifiability structure $M$ of the example.
+The first result of the paper (\Cref{thm:unraveling}) shows that, when $v$ is non-decreasing, all equilibria involving some variation in the receiver's belief which is payoff-relevant for the sender are `unraveling' in the sense that they satisfy these three properties.

+A direct consequence is that the sender's equilibrium expected payoff is the same across all unraveling equilibria and can be obtained as the concave envelope of a skepticism-adjusted value of posteriors.
+This function is depicted in \Cref{fig:3-act-example:cld} in the context of the example, and this observation is generalized in \Cref{cor:value}.

+\paragraph{Uniqueness of unraveling.} In the example, the unraveling equilibrium just presented is, in fact, the only equilibrium. \Cref{thm:pnbp} provides a mild sufficient condition on the primitives of the environment ensuring that all equilibria are unraveling and that therefore the sender's equilibrium expected payoff is unique.

-\paragraph{Overview of the results.} The first set of results concerns environments in which $M$ allows the sender to prove news better than the prior (PNBP).
-PNBP holds if there exists a message that, even when interpreted \emph{most skeptically} by the receiver, leads to a payoff for the sender strictly above what she would obtain at the prior. \footnote{See Definition~\ref{def:pnbp} for a formal statement.
-To illustrate: full-verifiability environments always satisfy PNBP provided that the sender is not already obtaining her highest possible payoff at the prior; cheap talk settings \emph{never} satisfy PNBP.
-Partial verifiability settings may or may not satisfy PNBP.}
+The condition is that the sender must be able to `prove news better than the prior' (PNBP).
+This property holds if there exists a message that, even when interpreted most skeptically by the receiver, leads to a payoff for the sender strictly above what she would obtain at the prior.
+In the example, PNBP holds because message $m_G$---even if followed by a receiver belief of $0.5$---leads to a payoff of $1$ for the sender, which is strictly higher than her payoff of $0$ at the prior.

-If PNBP holds, an unraveling result obtains (Theorem~\ref{thm:equilibrium-structure} and Corollary~\ref{cor:scept-full-rev}): in any equilibrium the receiver interprets on-path messages in the least favorable way for the sender and learns exactly what the latter discovered about the state.
-That is, in equilibrium the sender never acquires information in a way that would lead her to pool types in the communication phase.
-Importantly, the result highlights that such unraveling prevails \emph{even when verifiability is only partial} (provided PNBP holds), which would typically fail were the sender's private information \emph{exogenous}. \footnote{Failures of unraveling due to partial verifiability with \emph{exogenous} private information are highlighted, for example, in \citet{Okuno-Fujiwara1990} and \citet{Hagenbach2014}.}